Franz Schlik: Early life

-Joseph was born as the son of Count Joseph Heinrich Schlick of Bassano and Weisskirchen (1754–1807) and his wife, Countess Philippine Ludmilla of Nostitz-Rieneck (d.
-1844).
+Joseph was born as the son of Count Joseph Heinrich Schlick of Bassano and Weisskirchen and his wife, Countess Philippine Ludmilla of Nostitz-Rieneck.

 In 1808, he enrolled in the imperial army and fought in the Napoleonic Wars.
 He lost sight in his right eye in the Battle of Leipzig on 19 October 1813.
 In 1848, as a Lieutenant general, he became regent of Kraków in Poland.